vmwshop/tutorials/drorvy.md

 8. A box to input text will appear in the left sidebar.
 Think of a word of interest for your corpus and press “enter” to search.
 Try as many times as you like.

 9. “Remove All” again and let’s try filtering and faceting together.
+This can help with analyzing sentiment.

 10. Text filter on the "token" column but search for ```^N``` and check the "regular expression" box.
 > You can use the following to filter parts of speech, respectively: